Dance Little Sister (Rolling Stones song)

-"Dance Little Sister" is a song written by Mick Jagger and Keith Richards that was first released on the Rolling Stones 1974 album It's Only Rock 'n Roll.
+"Dance Little Sister" is a song written by Mick Jagger and Keith Richards that was first released on the Rolling Stones' twelfth studio album It's Only Rock 'n Roll (1974).
 It was also released as the B-side of the Rolling Stones single "Ain't Too Proud to Beg" and on several of their compilation albums.

 Lyrics and music

 The lyrics to "Dance Little Sister" have lead singer Jagger asking women in high heels and tight skirts to dance for him all night.
 Some of the lyrics refer to Mick and Bianca Jagger spending days in Trinidad watching cricket and spending the nights partying.
 These include: